LuigiKraken/splitsy/readme.md

 # Splitzies

-**An interactive tech demo showing how any rectangle can be recursively segmented into further rectangles — and a portable blueprint for implementing this layout management pattern in any programming language.**
+**An interactive tech demo showing how any rectangle can be recursively segmented into further rectangles with always and only a singel drag and drop action.
+Also a portable blueprint for implementing this layout management pattern in any programming language.**

 Use the interface to get a feel for how it works.
 Read the code to see how it's implemented.
 Port the algorithm to your own stack.